wesths/QueuePublisher/README.md

 In a browser go to http://localhost:8081.
 You sould see the management log in screen for RabbitMQ.
 Use the default username and password "guest"

 ## Run the app
 This is a .Net Core 2.0 console application.

-Ensure you are running .Net Core 2.0 and open the solution in Visual Studio.
-Build and Run the application.
+- Clone the repo to a local directory (e.g. c:\git\myrepo)
+- Go to powershell or command line to that directory and build the application

+`dotnet build`
+- Once the application has been build successfully, publish the application

+`dotnet publish QueuePublisher/QueuePublishe.csproj -c Release -o /mypubapp`
+- Once successfully published go to the directory where your project was published to

+`cd /mysubapp`
+- Run the following command to start the console application and publish messages/names to RabbitMQ.

+`dotnet .\QueuePublisher.dll`

 The console application will appear and allow you to enter a name.
 This name will be converted into a "Hi my name is, {name}" and sent to RabbitMQ.